Songonge/ALX-Data-Analytics/Week 5/Overview of Week 5.md

 * Fairly contribute and divide the workload
 * Respect and value differences
 * Foster trust and build relationships
 * Set clear goals and expectations

-Whatch this video for an [example of a successful team](https://youtu.be/hHIikHJV9fI)
+Watch this video for an [example of a successful team](https://youtu.be/hHIikHJV9fI)

 ### Worst Practices for Working in a Team
 * Micromanaging